shreshtab/iceberg-lakehouse-hol/5_Time_Travel/README.md

 By the end of this module, you will be able to:

-- Query historical data using Iceberg Time Travel with SQL (Impala) and Spark SQL.
+- Query historical data using Iceberg Time Travel with SQL (Hive) and Spark SQL.
 - Identify and use Iceberg snapshots to query data from a specific point in time.
-- Understand how to utilize both Impala and Spark to perform Time Travel queries in CDP.
+- Understand how to utilize both Hive and Spark to perform Time Travel queries in CDP.

 ## Methods Covered in This Module

 ### Time Travel Using SQL
-   This submodule demonstrates how to use SQL in CDP's Impala interface to perform Time Travel queries using snapshots.
+   This submodule demonstrates how to use SQL in CDP's Hive interface to perform Time Travel queries using snapshots.
 You will learn to:
    - Retrieve snapshots from an Iceberg table.
    - Query data using a specific snapshot timestamp.
    - Query data using a snapshot ID.